-Recognized as an international concert performer, she has been featured in Bulgaria, Paraguay, and is slated to perform in Brazil in 2015.
-In the U.S. she has collaborated with such esteemed organizations as the Saint Louis Symphony Orchestra, Baltimore Symphony Pops Orchestra, National Philharmonic Orchestra, Choralis, members of the Arianna Quartet, and Vocal Essence.
-Recitals are a definitive niche for Ms. Hudson, and she has performed as a featured recitalist across the continental U.S. and St. Croix US VI.
+Marlissa’s 2016-17 season includes several debuts – at Carnegie Hall as the soprano soloist in Kirke Mechem’s Songs of the Slave, in Carmina Burana with the National Philharmonic, and in Brahm’s Requiem with the North Carolina Master Chorale.
+Recognized as an international concert performer, Marlissa has been featured in Bulgaria and Paraguay, and has collaborated in the U.S. with such esteemed organizations as the Saint Louis Symphony Orchestra, Baltimore Symphony Pops Orchestra, Vocal Essence, the 92nd Street Y, and members of the Arianna Quartet.
+Recitals are a definitive niche, and she has performed as a recitalist across the continental U.S. and St. Croix US VI.

-As a recording artist, Marlissa has been featured on multiple labels singing the work of modern composers.
-Her discography also includes 2 solo albums, “Libera” and “Lust”, which was funded in part by a successful $15,000 kickstarter campaign.
+As a recording and performing artist, Marlissa has been featured on multiple labels singing the work of modern composers.
+Her discography also includes 2 albums, “Libera” and “Lust”, which was funded in part by a successful $15,000 Kickstarter campaign.

-Ms. Hudson received her formal training at Duke University and the Peabody Institute of Johns Hopkins University.
-She earned awards for music at both schools, including a Peabody Career Development Grant.
+Marlissa received her formal training at Duke University and the Peabody Institute of Johns Hopkins University, earning awards for music at both schools.

 What people say